by Tammy Taylor~

 - 1 tsp smoked paprika

 In a large pan, add roast, heat slightly and shred with 2 forks.
-Add the salsa (or tomato sauce) and 1 tsp each of chili powder, cumin & paprika.
+Add the chopped cooked onions & peppers, the salsa (or tomato sauce) and 1 tsp each of chili powder, cumin & paprika.
 Heat gently until heated through.

 Add meat mixture to either corn or flour tortillas, or make your own crispy corn tortilla shells.